Cafe Rio Sweet Pork Burrito

 Thank you so much for sharing this amazing recipe!
 Will surely have this again!
 It’s really easy to make and it tasted so delicious!
 Highly recommended!

-4. I really want to make this for dinner this week.
-Then I realized that there are actually no instructions on how to make the pork.
-Could you pleas share how you do that?
+I really want to make this for dinner this week.
+Do you have the link on how to make the pork?

 5. 5 stars